 Blooming Wildflowers in Big Sur, California

 The spring brought a vibrant blanket of orange, pink, purple, and violet flowers to Big Sur.
 This dense duvet has covered expansive hills for miles on end.
-Not a super bloom California gets every few years, but it was still a charming sight to devour with our eyes.
+Not the super bloom California gets every few years, but it was still a charming sight to devour with our eyes.

 We spent the whole morning driving and hiking along one of the most beautiful coasts in the world before making our way to Garrapata State Park, home to the hidden Calla Lily Valley.
 Contrary to what we had expected, the weather wasn’t welcoming, at least not yet.
 Gusty wind blew over the cliffs, disturbing the mighty ocean and contributing its “melody” to the late morning orchestra that consisted mainly of birds’ songs and occasional squirrels’ squeaks.